Psychosocial Safety & WHS

 Why psychological injury return-to-work is different

 Return-to-work programs designed primarily around physical injury do not always translate well to psychological injury.
 The triggers, the supports needed, the conditions under which return is sustainable and the role of the workplace itself in recovery are all different.
-Programs that recognise the difference produce better outcomes for the injured worker and the organisation.
+Programs that recognise the difference produce better outcomes for the injured worker and the organisation; programs that apply a physical-injury template to a psychological matter often produce repeat absence and a longer overall recovery.

 Early engagement and stay-at-work options

 Early, appropriate engagement supports recovery.
-The form of engagement matters: contact that is supportive, predictable and respects the worker's capacity is helpful, while contact that is intrusive or focused on the matter that caused the injury is not.
+The form of engagement matters more than the frequency: contact that is supportive, predictable and respects the worker's capacity is helpful, while contact that is intrusive or that returns repeatedly to the matter that caused the injury is not.
+A short, agreed contact protocol — who will be in touch, how often, in what form, and what topics are on or off the table — is one of the most reliable ways to get the engagement right.

 Stay-at-work options — modified duties, reduced hours, adjusted reporting lines — can sometimes be more effective than a complete absence followed by a return.
-The choice should be driven by the treating practitioner's advice and the worker's preference.
+The choice should be driven by the treating practitioner's advice and the worker's preference, with the employer's role being to make the options operationally viable rather than to determine the clinical question.

 Suitable duties should be genuinely suitable — meaningful work within the worker's current capacity, with adjustments to volume, complexity, hours, location and reporting as appropriate.
-Tokenistic duties undermine recovery rather than support it.
+Tokenistic duties undermine recovery rather than support it, and are often felt by the worker as a signal about how seriously the program is being taken.

 Confidentiality should be managed deliberately.
-Information about the injury should be shared only with those who need it to perform their role in the program, and the worker should understand what will be shared with whom.
+Information about the injury should be shared only with those who need it to perform their role in the program, and the worker should understand what will be shared with whom, when and why.
+Surprises about disclosure are one of the most damaging events in an otherwise sound program.

 How AWS supports return-to-work and recovery planning